jhony-v/jhony-v/README.md

 ### I am Frontend Developer
 - *🔭 I’m currently working at [kambista](https://kambista.com/) :grin:*
-- *⭐ I’m currently learning architecture.*
+- *⭐ I’m currently learning architecture and best practices.*
 - *👯 I’m looking to collaborate with other Developers :wink:*
-- *💬 Ask me about anything, I am happy to help*
+- *💬 Ask me about anything, I am happy to help you*
 - *🎵 My personal website is [https://jhonyvega.com](https://jhonyvega.com)*
 - *🧗 I always try to go beyond and push the bounds*
 - *⚡ I love connecting with different people, is funny*